 7) Consistent with historic precedents in Milton Village, windows should generally be vertically aligned within each bay and horizontally aligned across each story of a building.
-The variety of window and door sizes and proportions should be limited.
+Window and door sizes and their proportions should reflect historic precedents.
 Generally, there should not be more than 5 different sizes or shapes of windows on a building façade.

-8) Large windows, especially upper story windows, should be broken up into smaller panes to provide visual interest and be consistent with historic precedents in Milton Village.
+8) Windows, especially large windows and upper story windows should be broken up into smaller panes to provide visual interest and be consistent with historic precedents in Milton Village.
 Simulated divided lites are acceptable in new construction.
+True divided lites are preferred for renovation of historic structures.